-138 Article 56(b) CRD provides for the exchange of information between the competent authorities and the authorities responsible for maintaining the stability of the financial system in the Member State through the use of macro-prudential rules.
+163 Article 56(b) of the CRD IV provides for the exchange of information between the competent authorities and the authorities responsible for maintaining the stability of the financial system in the Member State through the use of macroprudential rules.

-139 Recommendation of the ESRB of 21 September 2011 on lending in foreign currencies (ESRB/2011/1), OJ C 342; The EBA published guidelines on capital measures for foreign currency lending to unhedged borrowers under the SREP on 20 December 2013 (EBA/GL/2013/02).
+164 Recommendation of the ESRB of 21 September 2011 on lending in foreign currencies (ESRB/2011/1), OJ C 342; The EBA published guidelines on capital measures for foreign currency lending to unhedged borrowers under the SREP on 20 December 2013 (EBA/GL/2013/02).